On the Folklore set and Dirichlet spectrum for matrices: The Folklore set for a system of linear forms

+By contrast to Theorem~\ref{ganze}, this theorem is again, apart from the rank statement in certain cases, implied by \cite[Theorem~3.15]{Dasetal} and its proof.
+Regarding the rank claim, by \eqref{eq:yyx} essentially the cases $\max\{ m,n\}/\min\{m,n\}\in [1,(1+\sqrt{5})/2=1.61\ldots)$ seem not covered by \cite{Dasetal}.

-We remark that \eqref{eq:cbi} can be improved unless $\{ m,n\}=\{ 2,4\}$ where the right hand side vanishes.
+We remark that \eqref{eq:cbi} can be improved by our method unless $\{ m,n\}=\{ 2,4\}$ where the right hand side vanishes.
 In our constructions of all Theorems~\ref{arbn},~\ref{ganze},~\ref{sganz} the real matrices in our construction have some $0$ entries.
 In particular the entries are not $\Q$-linearly independent as in Theorems~\ref{thm5},~\ref{tT} below, which would be desirable.